visjs/vis-network/README.md

 To build the library from source, clone the project from github

-    $ git clone git://github.com/visjs-community/visjs-network.git
+    git clone git://github.com/visjs-community/visjs-network.git

 The source code uses the module style of node (require and module.exports) to organize dependencies.
-To install all dependencies and build the library, run `npm install` in the root of the project.
+To install all dependencies and build the library, run `yarn` or `npm install` in the root of the project.

-    $ cd vis
+    cd vis
-    $ npm install
+    yarn

-Then, the project can be build running:
+Then, the project can be built by running:

-    $ npm run build
+    yarn build

 To automatically rebuild on changes in the source files, once can use

-    $ npm run watch
+    yarn watch

 This will both build and minify the library on changes.
 Minifying is relatively slow, so when only the non-minified library is needed, one can use the `watch-dev` script instead:

-    $ npm run watch-dev
+    yarn watch-dev

 ## Custom builds